 Conversely, industrialized nations have more sophisticated market economies, producing foodstuffs for universal consumption.
-Likewise, all cultures value history and tradition, although they represent these concepts through a variety of unique forms of symbolism.
-While the dominant world religions share the belief in one God, their worship practices vary with their traditional historical development.
-Similarly, in many kinbased cultures where familial bonds are foundational to social identity, it is customary for family or friends to serve as godparents, while for other societies this practice is nearly non-existent.
+Likewise, all cultures value history and tradition, although they represent these concepts through a variety of forms unique While symbolism. the dominant world religions share the belief in one God. their worship practices vary with their traditional historical development.
+Similarly, in many kin-based cultures where familial bonds are foundational to social identity, it is customary for family or friends to serve as godparents, while for other societies this practice is nearly non-existent.